 The labour pool for an overhaul is diverse, ranging from local subcontractors to global specialists who have the required skills and expertise to undertake maintenance and project works.

-Power stations are usually located in remote or regional areas, so this influx of workers can have a significant economic impact on the local community.
+Power stations are usually located in regional areas, so this influx of workers can have a significant economic impact on the local community.
 As well as providing short-term employment opportunities for locals who work on the overhaul directly, these projects have a multi-million dollar flow-on effect, benefiting the local hospitality, accommodation, tourism and transport sectors.

 How often do these overhauls occur, and how long do they take?